 All transfer students, including

-transfer students, are required to attend one of the scheduled one-day
+transfer students, are required to attend one of the scheduled one-day STAR program

 .
-These programs are held in April, May and June for the fall semester and November/December/January for the spring semester.
+These registration programs are held in April, May and June for the fall semester and November/December/January for the spring semester.

 You will be invited to a program based on your number of transfer credits earned.
-Further Orientation information will be mailed to you approximately one month in advance of your assigned registration date, provided that you have been admitted and paid the
+Further STAR information will be mailed to you approximately one month in advance of your assigned registration date, provided that you have been admitted and paid the

 $100 enrollment deposit.
-We strongly encourage you to attend the Orientation program to which you are invited.
+We strongly encourage you to attend the STAR program to which you are invited.
 However, if it is not possible for you to register on that day, you will be allowed to register at a future transfer registration program.

 - NOTE: If you have been